*South Pas Back Then

 Rialto Theatre

 As a little boy, I used to ride my stingray bike to the Rialto Theatre on Saturday mornings.
 A free kid show started at 9:00 a.m. beginning with a cartoon.
 Occasionally, sports awards were handed out on stage.
 The feature films were movies like Abbott and Costello.
-When the movie let out, I stayed with a dozen other kids and picked up trash in the theatre.
+When the movie was out, I stayed with a dozen other kids and picked up trash in the theatre.
 When complete, we stood in line outside the theatre manager's office.
 When it was my turn, I went to the office and a man in a suit signed a movie ticket voucher for me.
 I collected quite a few one-summer but my older brother and sisters found my hiding spot and my vouchers were gone.

-I got my haircut at the barbershop on the corner of Rialto theatre.
+I got my haircut at the barbershop on the corner of the Rialto theatre.
 There was a small Italian restaurant named Greco's next to the barbershop.
 I remember checkered tablecloths and candles in wine bottles.
 The pizza to go was pretty good.

 The balcony of Rialto was called "make out nest".
 I don't remember participating but I do remember hanging out in the projector room and observing the art of making out.